There’s no rigid age at which we must retire and the right time for you to stop work will depend very much on your individual circumstances.

 If you want to carry on working, or if you can manage financially without taking your final salary pension, you don’t have to take it.
 Your employer (or to be more accurate, the pension scheme rules) may insist that you take your pension once you’ve had your 75th birthday.

 The longer you leave it before you take your pension, the bigger the amount you should receive each month/year.
-That’s because the pension doesn’t have to pay out for as many years as if you took your pension earlier.
+That’s because the pension doesn’t need to pay out for as many years as if you took your pension earlier.

 Although you’re likely to get a larger pension payment every month if you take it later, you won’t be paid the pension you ‘missed out on’.
 You can find out more about how final salary pensions work in our guide What is a defined benefit pension?